-One of the key steps we take in the discovery phase of our analysis is to review and evaluate any piece of data we can get our hands on.
-Usually the data supports our already festering viewpoints on the prospect or client issue, but sometimes it guides us toward a more refined viewpoint of an issue.
+One of the critical steps we take in the discovery phase of our analysis is to review and evaluate any piece of data we can get our hands on.
+Usually, the data supports our already festering viewpoints on the prospect or client issue, but sometimes it guides us toward a more refined view of an issue.

 Design data and content data are big components of our discovery phase.
 How the content is displayed—whether it is a more modern aesthetic, responsive to smaller and larger device screens, supportive of the brand’s key messaging—and what makes up the actual content are typically major factors in uncovering the issue.

-Data will also tell us if functionality is operating properly.
-Items such as site search, shopping carts and product features must act quickly and efficiently to keep users engaged.
-Functionality failures frustrate users and give them reason to try a different brand.
+Data will also tell us if functionality is operating correctly.
+Items such as site search, shopping carts, and product features must quickly and efficiently keep users engaged.
+Functionality failures frustrate users and give them a reason to try a different brand.

 Be wary of a web company that sells you online products or services without explaining why you need them.
-A client should be able to ask questions around real data and facts and the web solutions provider should be able to intelligently explain the recommended solution.
+A client should be able to ask questions about actual data and facts, and the web solutions provider should be able to explain the recommended solution intelligently.